pmiklos/obyte-crypto-fund/README.md

 }]
 ```

-The `portfolio` describes the basket of assets under management.
-Note, that the number of assets must match the max number of assets declared by the base agent.
+The `portfolio` refers to the collection of assets that are being managed.
+It is important to ensure that the number of assets in the portfolio matches the maximum number specified by the base agent.
-Each portfolio entry defines the Obyte asset hash and the name of the data fee the `oracle` publishes exchange rate information.
+Each entry in the portfolio consists of the Obyte asset hash and the data fee name, which is used by the oracle to publish exchange rate information.

-Each price feed must be quoted in the same currency otherwise calculating the investment and portfolio values would make no sense.
+It is crucial that all price feeds are quoted in the same currency, as this allows for consistent calculation of investment and portfolio values.
-In the example above, both BTC and ETH are quoted in USD and so the portfolio value is expressed in USD as well.
+In the example provided, both BTC and ETH are quoted in USD, resulting in the portfolio value being expressed in USD.